JiHong88/suneditor/README.md

  * - element: If isUpdate is true, the currently selected image.
  * }
  * core: Core object,
- * uploadHandler: If undefined is returned, it waits until "uploadHandler" or "core.plugins.image.register()" is executed.
+ * uploadHandler: If undefined is returned, it waits until "uploadHandler" is executed.
  *                "uploadHandler" is an upload function with "core" and "info" bound. (plugin.upload.bind(core, info))
  *                [upload files] : uploadHandler(files or [new File(...),])
  *                [error]        : uploadHandler("Error message")